Jack Higgins (cartoonist)

-Jack Higgins (born August 19, 1954) is an American editorial cartoonist for the Chicago Sun-Times.
+John Joseph Higgins (August 19, 1954 – February 10, 2024) was an American editorial cartoonist for the Chicago Sun-Times.
+He received the Pulitzer Prize for Editorial Cartooning in 1989.

 Early life and career

-Higgins was born in Chicago, Illinois.
-He graduated from St. Ignatius College Preparatory School and the College of Holy Cross with a B.A. in Economics.
+Jack Higgins was born in Chicago on August 19, 1954.
+He graduated from St. Ignatius College Prep and the College of the Holy Cross with a B.A. in Economics.

-He began editorial cartooning for its student newspaper before he started freelancing for the Chicago Sun-Times.
+Higgins began editorial cartooning for its student newspaper before he started freelancing for the Chicago Sun-Times.
 He became a full-time cartoonist for the paper in 1981.
 Higgins was a finalist for the Pulitzer Prize for Editorial Cartooning in 1986; he won in 1989.

 Higgins was for many years syndicated through Universal Press Syndicate.
 He ceased syndication in July 2007, opting to create more local cartoons for his paper.

+Death

+Higgins died after a long illness on February 10, 2024, at the age of 69.